 - Opportunity to Serve Others: Each of our Small Groups are invited to take part in a mission-focused activity each semester.

-- Place to invite friends: A small group is a natural place to invite friends and family.
+- A place to invite friends: A small group is a natural place to invite friends and family.
 Sometimes people are more comfortable going to a small group then attending a Sunday morning service.

 - Follow the New Testament pattern: Acts 2:42-47 gives us a blueprint of what the early church was passionately committed to.
 The early Christ Followers gathered in homes, shared meals, read the Word, prayed together, and simply shared life together.
 When you participate in a small group you are following the New Testament pattern.